jacobkap/crimebythenumbers/docs/choropleth-maps.md

 Our next step is to combine these two data sets to figure out how many shootings occurred in each Census tract.
 This will be a multi-step process so let's plan it out before beginning.
 Our shooting data is one row for each shooting, our tract data is one row for each tract.
 Since our goal is to map at the tract-level we need to get the tract where each shooting occurred then aggregate up to the tract-level to get a count of the shootings-per-tract.
 Then we need to combine that with that the original tract data (since we need the "geometry" column) and we can then map it.

 1. Find which tract each shooting happened in
-2. Aggregate shooting data until we get one row per tract and a sum of shootings
+2. Aggregate shooting data until we get one row per tract and a column showing the number of shootings in that tract
 3. Combine with the Census tract data
-4. Make maps
+4. Make a map

 We'll start by finding the tract where each shooting occurred using the function `st_join()` which is a function in `sf`.
 This does a spatial join and finds the polygon where each point is located in.
 Since we will be aggregating the data let's call the output of this function "shootings_agg".
 The order in the () is important!
 For our aggregation we want the output to be at the shooting-level so we start with the "officer_shootings_geocoded" data.
 In the next step we'll see why this matters.